chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 **midd Function Syntax**

-Returns characters from from the middle of a text string using start and end character number.
+Returns characters from the middle of a text string using start and end character number.

 >**midd([Text as String],[Start Character],[End Character])**